|

 on the B1038, as seen by Streetview in 2010.
 TL 5178 3396.

-Link, which advises that it was previously a doctor's surgery.
+link (no longer available), advised that it was previously a doctor's surgery.
 Older maps

 mark a Congregational Chapel, the predecessor of

 the U.R.C., towards the southern end of the village, at TL 5206 3369.
-The link
+The housing built on the site can

 be seen in a Streetview from